lorcan2440/PMD2-Sky-Wonder-Mail-S-Generator/lua/readme.md

-## Lua - still being made
+## Lua - copy-paste Wonder Mail S passwords into Desmume ROM

-A lot of compatibility issues between versions here, but it can work!
+Some compatibility issues between versions here, but it does work!

 Requirements to use correctly: